Mobinafshari/Josh-Css-Course-Exercises/README.md

 ---

-<<<<<<< HEAD
-Logical properties:
-🔹 More responsive & international-friendly
-🔹 No need for separate RTL stylesheets
-🔹 Future-proof & works well with flexbox and grid

 ### 📦 Box Sizing
 The `box-sizing` property in CSS controls how an element's total width and height are calculated.
 By default, `width` and `height` apply only to the content (`content-box`), but with `box-sizing: border-box`, padding and borders are included in the dimensions, making layout calculations easier.